12 Best Things to do in Strahan: Tasmania’s Wild West Coast

 The Coffee Shack is an institution in Strahan!

-If you’re looking for a quick bite to eat, a yummy muffin or a caffeine boost, be sure to stop here.
+If you’re looking for a quick bite to eat, a yummy muffin or a caffeine boost, be sure to save this location.
 But try to get in early as their food sells out fast.

 5. Take the West Coast Wilderness Railway